- You are here:

 Energy and Sustainability

 The City of Middletown's Clean Energy Task Force has undertaken a number of projects to reduce our city's energy consumption and costs, and to promote renewable energy generation.
 They have also championed the Sustainable CT effort in Middletown.
-The group achieved Silver Status in December 2019.
+The group achieved Silver Status in December 2019 and members participated in re-certification in 2023.

 Middletown Waste and Recycling Tonnages

 Connecticut is facing a waste crisis.
-We have limited capacity to process trash in our small state and with the recent closure of the Hartford trash to energy facility, more trash is being shipped out of state.
-This puts our residents and businesses at risk for higher costs.
-Middletown is working to develop policies and programs to control trash costs and encourage waste reduction and diversion.
-This will help keep our costs controlled and is better for our health and environment.
-Below is data on the amount of waste that is generated per capita in Middletown.
-Hopefully, in years to come, this amount will continue to decrease.
+We have limited capacity to process trash in our small state and with the recent closure of the Hartford trash to energy facility, more trash is being shipped out of state (about 860,000 tons annually).
+This puts our residents and businesses at risk for higher costs, as we are subject to pay the prices out-of-state landfills set.

 Recycling Events and Programs